Working at heights

-Between 2012 and 2015 more than 17,500 workers were injured after falling from a height at NSW workplaces.
-Twenty-five died and more than 200 were permanently disabled.
+More than 12,000 workers were injured after falling from a height between 2014 and 2017.
+25 died and more than 240 were permanently disabled.

 Firstly, talk to everyone in your workplace.
 Listen to their views about working at heights.
 Draw on everyone’s experience and ideas.

 1. Work on the ground or on a solid construction

 If you don’t have to work at heights, don't.
 Working from the ground is always the safest option.